rolinmb/option-chain/README.md

 NOTE: /provo_view will not work with the HTML and .js files nested in the /proto_view directoy; will have to cut and paste into the same directory as main.py or change the src links to traverse into parent directory.

-=> /proto_view is being replaced by the code located at my github repo [option-chain-view](https://github.com/rolinmb/option-chain-view)
+=> /proto_view is essentially replaced by the React.js code located at my other repo [option-chain-view](https://github.com/rolinmb/option-chain-view)